I am SO excited to tell you about these awesome photography "cheat sheet" cards I created for moms who want to take better pictures.

 Get your own Photography Cheat Sheets!

-These are available in two places: in the Snap Happy Mom Shop, and then in my new Etsy shop!
-Check them out, and please “favorite” the item and the shop!
-I’ve got some big plans for it in the future with some more fun printables.
+These are available in two places: in the Snap Happy Mom Shop, and then in my Etsy shop!
+Check them out, and please "favorite" the item and the shop!
+I've got some big plans for it in the future with some more fun printables.

 The first listing is for the physical product to be mailed to you.
 I've already assembled a hundred of these card decks, and they are ready to be shipped to you!
 This is definitely the best option if you just want to start using the cards ASAP.

 The second listing is for a digital download of the cards, so you can DIY your own set.
-I know many of you already own a pouch style home laminator, which is what I used to assemble the cards.
-You can order the same size pouches that I used – they are $10 for 25 pouches, which leaves you with an extra couple in case you make a mistake.
+I know many of you already own a pouch-style home laminator, which is what I used to assemble the cards.
+You can order the same size pouches that I used - they are ~$18 for 25 pouches, which leaves you with an extra couple in case you make a mistake.
 Then you can print and trim the pages yourself at home, and put them through your own laminator!

 If you only need one set of cheat sheet cards, then it's actually cheapest and easiest for you to buy the finished deck from Etsy!
 (Buying the file and the pouches alone would get you to the price of the finished deck, not including any printing, paper, or rings) But if you would like to produce some as gifts, or you live overseas, this is the way to go.